symfony/symfony-docs/components/var_dumper/introduction.rst

-        "When a dump goes over its maximum items limit,\n" ."or when some special objects are encountered,\n" ."children can be replaced by an ellipsis and\n" ."optionnally followed by a number that says how\n" ."many have been removed; `9` in this case.\n" );
+        "When a dump goes over its maximum items limit,\n" ."or when some special objects are encountered,\n" ."children can be replaced by an ellipsis and\n" ."optionally followed by a number that says how\n" ."many have been removed; `9` in this case.\n" );
     dump($var);